-Before you can begin a successful appeal, something needs to be denied and you need to know why it was denied.
+Before you can begin a successful appeal, you need to know what was denied and why.
 If the denied care has not yet been provided, this would be a prior authorization denial; if the care has been completed, this would be a claims denial.
-Some of the common reasons for denials include: the treatment is considered not medically necessary, the drug or therapy is off-formulary, the care was provided by an out-of-network provider, the service is not a covered benefit under the plan language, the therapy did not adhere to step-treatment requirements, you have exceeded the benefit limits or no pre-authorization was submitted.
+Some of the common reasons for denials include: the treatment is considered not medically necessary, the drug or therapy is off-formulary, the care was provided by an out-of-network provider, the service is not a covered benefit under the plan language, the therapy did not adhere to step-treatment requirements, you have exceeded the benefit limits, or no pre-authorization was submitted.